taskless/taskless/docs/concepts/jobs.md

 # Jobs in Taskless

-Jobs in Taskless take two primary forms: **Evented Jobs** which are in response to either a user's action (or even another Job), and **Scheduled Jobs** which recur after a period of time.
+Jobs in Taskless take two primary forms: **Evented Jobs** which are in response to either a user's action (or even another Job), and **Scheduled Jobs** which occur and/or recur after a period of time.
 Under the hood, _a Scheduled Job is just an Evented Job with a known delay_ but it's useful to think of the concepts separately when planning your Queues.

 # Evented Jobs